westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 To write text to console, all you have to do is `Console.Write("My text");`.
 If you want text to be printed in a new line, you can `Console.WriteLine("My text");`.
-The printed text will appear without `""` because the quotation marks are used to have a distinction between code and text, but such distinction is no longer needed when printing text.
+The printed text will appear without `""` because the quotation marks are used to distinguish between code and text, but such distinction is no longer needed when printing text.

-If you type `cw` in code editor and press `tab`, it will write `Console.WriteLine();` to code file.
+If you type `cw` in the code editor and press `tab`, it will write `Console.WriteLine();` to code file.

 ### Read